JADeveloppement/jad-examples/README.md

 ## About JADeveloppement

 My name is Jalal AISSAOUI, and I am a self-taught fullstack web developper.
 In this repository, you'll find the source to my page "Examples" of all projects I already did since I began coding my first webpage.
-I am actually updating all my old project to fit the current changes and it allows me to train myself with everything I already know and allows me to update my knowledges and better my practice.
+I am actually updating all my old projects to fit the current requirements and it allows me to train myself with everything I already know and  to update my knowledges and better my practice.